jadamb13/rev-jobs/README.md

 ### Project Overview

 >#### Purpose
-The purpose of this project is to reduce time spent manually tracking Rev transcription jobs.
+The purpose of this project is to reduce time spent manually tracking transcription jobs.
 Job availability frequently varies — sometimes unpredictably.
 As a result, a lot of time can be wasted either staying on the website and waiting for jobs to become available, or frequently logging in and applying filters to find preferential jobs.
 Contractors are only paid for completing a job — any additional time spent tracking or selecting tasks is unpaid.